Enhancing Your Future in Nursing: 6 Critical Reasons to Pursue Your BSN

 This may not seem like a big deal, but nursing has long been fighting for the coveted title of “profession.”
 Being considered a professional requires a certain entry level of education, and proponents of nursing as a profession has eventual plans for a BSN to become the standard for entry level nurses.
 With the field of healthcare becoming more complex and focused on preventative care, nursing will have to spread their wings and increase their knowledge base to keep up with these trends!
 Why not do your part to enhance nursing as a profession while also bettering yourself in the process?
 It’s truly a win-win situation for all involved!

-Your employer may eventually require you to pursue your BSN
+Your employer may eventually require you to get it anyway

 While it is certainly stressful for many hardworking nurses to pursue further education while working in the field, many healthcare organizations are now making it a requirement that newly hired ADN nurses begin to pursue their BSN within a specified period of time after hire.
 This is especially true for hospitals that are pursuing or continuing with Magnet status (a status awarded by the American Nurse’s Credentialing Center).